BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 A guide generally takes you on a tour on foot of the historic center, tells you the history of the city, and brings you to places that you probably wouldn’t find on your own.
 Without the tour, I never would have known about the organic food court, some cool restaurants and cafes, and the Xochimilco neighborhood.

-The length of time varies by tour guide and the enthusiasm of the guests.
-The first time I took the tour I went with Raul and it lasted over three hours!
-The second time was with Oscar and it lasted two hours but afterward we all went out to eat together.
+The length of the tour varies by tour guide and the enthusiasm of the guests.
+The first time I took the tour, I went with Raul, and it lasted over three hours!
+The second time, I went with Oscar, and it lasted two hours, but afterward, we all went out to eat together.

 At the end, you should give a tip depending on how good the tour was, how long it was, how many people were on it, and how much you can afford.
 I recommend tipping between MXN$100 and $200.